exercism/v3/docs/concept-exercises.md

 **Purpose:** Provide more information about the concept(s) for a student to learn from.

 Once the student completes the exercise they will be shown this file, which should provide them with a summary of what the exercise aimed to teach.
 If the exercise introduced new syntax, syntax samples should be included.

-This document can also link to any additional resources that might be interesting to the student in the context of the exercise.
+ This document can also link to any additional resources that might be interesting to the student in the context of the exercise, such as:

-`after.md` provides an opportunity to give advice on how the features covered by a concept are used in practice.
-Among other things, you can comment on:

 - Popular usages for a feature
 - Performance characteristics and memory usage